Baby Ear Piercing: Right Age, Infection, Healing & Aftercare

 Your little one may look adorable in those studs, but the process is accompanied by the risk of infection.
 Understanding the symptoms and remedies can make it an easy and comfortable journey for you and your baby.

 However, infections are also common and often unpredictable; what can you do in such cases?
-Read below for some words of caution when dealing with a baby’s ear piercing infection.
+Read below for some words of caution when dealing with a baby’s ear piercing infection, as well as tips on how to clean the ear piercing properly.

 How To Deal With A Baby’s Ear Piercing Infection